Krishna Kant

 two major areas of R&D: operations support system (OSS) and switching

-systems (SS), and I have extensive experience on both of these sides.
-On the
+systems (SS), and I have extensive experience on both of

-OSS side, I examined issues relating to automatic provisioning of telephone
+these sides.
+On the OSS side, I examined issues relating to automatic

-automated provisioning.
-On the switching side, I examined a variety of issues
+completion times for automated provisioning.
+On the switching side, I examined

-relating to signaling associated with call management.
-In particular, I worked
+a variety of issues relating to signaling associated with call management.
+In particular, I worked extensively on congestion control

-extensively on congestion control and link error monitoring in both narrow-band
+and link error monitoring in both narrow-band and broadband SS7 (signaling

-and broadband SS7 (signaling system No. 7) networks.
-I also examined a variety
+system No. 7) networks.
+I also examined a variety of engineering issues

-this time I was promoted to grade “H” (or consultant) which was the highest
+During this time I was promoted to grade “H” (or

-grade in the technical ladder.
+consultant) which was the highest grade in the technical ladder.

 1989-1991: Assistant and then tenured Associate Professor of Computer